[Minor revision–posted 7/28/22 (replaces 5/14/20 edition)]

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to establish university policy related to educational incentive pay awarded to staff employees who continue their education and training by receiving degrees and/or job-related certificates.

-REVIEW: This OP will be reviewed in April of even-numbered years by the Managing Director of Human Resources and the Managing Director of Equal Employment Opportunity with substantive revisions forwarded to the Associate Vice President for Administration and Chief of Staff for the President.
+REVIEW: This OP will be reviewed in May of even-numbered years by the Assistant Vice President for Human Resources with substantive revisions forwarded to the Associate Vice President for Administration and Chief of Staff for the President.

 Full-time regular employees who are classified as staff employed to work at least 40 hours per week, and who have been employed for a continuous period of at least four and one-half months, are eligible to participate in this program.
 Students employed in positions that require student status as a condition of employment may not participate in this program.
 Employees classified as faculty are not eligible for educational incentive pay.